Projects

 Project funding

-The Australian Government has committed $12.66 million towards the project as part of its $322.9 million investment in the Princes Highway corridor.
-The rail bridge upgrades will be delivered by Transport Victoria.
+The Australian Government committed $12.66 million towards the project as part of its $322.9 million investment in the Princes Highway corridor.
+The rail bridge upgrades were delivered by Transport Victoria.

 Get in touch